IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 1. arrange for an equivalent MUD file to be visible somewhere on the Internet
 2. depend upon the MUD controller either not checking signatures, or
-3. somehow get the manufacturer to sign the alternate MUD
+3. somehow get the manufacturer to sign the alternate MUD file
 4. announce this new URL via DHCP or LLDP, updating the MUD controller with the new permissions.

 One way to accomplish (3) is to leverage the existence of MUD files created by the manufacturer for different classes of devices.